-The GPI Research Support Assistant role is an opportunity to work with a research group led by Professor Jamie Lachman focused on the research of parenting interventions in low- and middle-income countries.
-The Research Support Assistant will be a central member of the GPI team, supporting a range of research activities at a pivotal time in the programme.
+The Research Support Assistant position offers an opportunity to work with a research group led by Professor Jamie Lachman on the research of parenting interventions in low- and middle-income countries.
+The Research Support Assistant will contribute to a research project focused on developing a construct to measure parental engagement in Learning Through Play (LTP).
+The primary aim of this project is to establish a robust framework for measuring parental engagement in LTP while gaining a deeper understanding of its contributing factors and the potential impact of parenting interventions.
+This will be achieved through the utilisation of data from GPI studies conducted across multiple countries in the Global South.
+The Research Support Assistant will provide general research management support and play a key role in assisting with data pooling tasks, ensuring data quality, and contributing to the project's analytical processes.
 The postholder will report to the GPI Head of Research as part of an international research team with wide policy and programming impact.